|Key West Baby!!|

 Mallory Square is also home to the Shipwreck Museum, Key West Aquarium, Haunted Trolley Tours and The Conch Tour Train Station.
 I did none of these attractions.
-Haha.
+Ha Ha!
 But, they are there.
 The little conch train was actually really cute chugging through the streets of Key West.
 It takes visitors on a little tour of the city.
-I think the price is a little high but I also think it could be worth it just for the fun of it.
+I think the price to ride the train is a little high but I also think it could be worth it just for the fun of it.
 The little train kind of reminded me of a smaller version of the Tram Car on the Wildwood, NJ boards.
 It was also 100% less annoying than the Wildwood Tram Car.

 |Thank you for welcoming us!
 Weeeeeeeee!!!|

 Beautiful items from the Shell Warehouse and Sponge Market.